kiva/aries-guardianship-agency/doc/GOVERNANCE.md

 `default` is required.
 The key of `all` specifies what value will be applied to permission request not found in the policy.
 If `all` is missing, it will be created with the value of `deny`.

-Policies are defined as a top-level object.
+Policies are defined as top-level objects.
 The name is user defined.
-Policies must conform to the following structure.
+Policies are key value paris where the key is user defined value and the value is one of `[always | once | deny]` as documented below:

 ```json
  [name] : {